 Klejner (plural) are a fried pastry (in German: Siedegebäck) that are eaten in the month of December in northern Europe.
-It is uncertain from where this Yule treat has its origin from, but the first mentioning of a Klejne (singular) is in the 14th century in Denmark.
+It is uncertain from where this Yule treat has its origin, but the first mention of a Klejne (singular) is in the 14th century in Denmark.

-This Danish Yule treat can be found in many Danish and Icelandic cookbooks from the 18th and 19th century, which makes perfect sense due to the history those two countries have together.
+This Danish Yule treat can be found in many Danish and Icelandic cookbooks from the 18th and 19th centuries, which makes perfect sense due to the history those two countries have together.

-The Norwegian name for Klejner ”fattigmann” is a really fitting because it means a poor man’s cookie, and it is a cheap cookie to make if you just make Klejner/Klenät with its most basic ingredients.
+The Norwegian name for Klejner ”Fattigmann” is really fitting because it means a poor man’s cookie, and it is a cheap cookie to make if you just make Klejner/Klenät with its most basic ingredients.

 The name Klejner/Klenät by country

 - Icelandic – Kleinur